bearnik/vim-crbasic/README.md

 https://github.com/dplarson/dotfiles/tree/master/vim/vim.symlink/syntax

-and will be used as a base
+and without any shame I am using it as a base :-)